 Holders of this qualification demonstrate good knowledge of health and safety on a construction site.
 And many employers want their on-site staff to hold this qualification to reduce the number of reported incidents.
 And they’re willing to offer a higher salary.

-But beside the health and safety aspects, there is another reason for why there is good pay for working in the construction sector: there is a high demand for staff.
+But besides the health and safety aspects, there is another reason for why there is good pay for working in the construction sector: there is a high demand for staff.
 There are loads of construction projects that are happening across the globe.

 And in order for these projects to be completed, construction companies need the workers.
-And they’re willing to offer good pay to recruit.
+And they’re willing to offer a good pay to recruit.

 4. Numerous Career Paths Available

 There are a lot of opportunities available in the construction sector.
 And once you have found an area that you would like to specialize in, then you can work your way up the career ladder.

 To give you an idea of what occupations that are available, here’s a list below: